Support our sponsor: The Hope Foundation of Greater Dayton 1222 N. Main Street Dayton 937-329-6552

 - Match Lengths: Preliminary Games will consist of two halves of equal length.
 See the chart above for game lengths for both preliminary and final games for all divisions.
 No overtime periods in preliminary games.

-Final Games will consist of two halves of equal length.
+Semi-Final and Final Games will consist of two halves of equal length.

 CONCUSSION LAW....All coaches MUST have completed the Concussion Training Course for Coaches.
 All coaches on the sideline MUST have their concussion certificate form and carry the certificate to each game.